Democracy! In under five minutes...

 In the election above, Desi and Bianca advance to the automatic runoff because they are the two top scorers.
 So if your ballot looked like the one above, your full runoff vote would go to Bianca, because you gave her a 5 and you gave Desi a 3.
 The existence of the runoff step makes the scoring more honest: you have an incentive to differentiate candidate scores in order to have a voice in the second step.

 Compare Options for Reform

 Approval Voting and the more generalized Range Voting use the voter's rating of each candidate to determine the winner.
 Most rating systems don't also account for the voter's specific preferences between candidates.
-Because SRV uses the ranked preferences of the voters as well as their overall scores, it answers the strategic voting criticisms of Approval and Range Voting.
+Because STAR uses the ranked preferences of the voters as well as their overall scores, it answers the strategic voting criticisms of Approval and Range Voting.

 It's time to create real democracy in the U.S., and Oregon can lead the way.
 We've formulated a three step plan to revolutionize our national democratic system.

 Start Local.
 We'll prove STAR Voting's efficacy in local elections, starting at the city and county levels.
 We are currently working on ballot measures to pass STAR Voting in Multnomah and Lane Counties in Oregon.

 Go Statewide.
 We'll push for all statewide measures so that we can all have an equal, expressive vote in all elections, and we'll phase in the new system in a way that both maximizes impact and minimizes the risk of adopting a new system.
 We'll get dramatically more representative outcomes and we'll save the voters, candidates and state a ton of time and money to boot.

 - Lead the Nation.
 We'll re-envision our Presidential Primary so we all have a meaningful voice in the outcome and blaze the trail for the nation to a better democracy.